preciofishbone/OmniaDocsG2/blocks/button-link/action-button-65/index.rst

 -------------
 If you need to add the possibility to go to Omnia Admin, for those with the right permissons, you can add this Action Button.

-(Only the general settings are available, see above).
+(Only general settings are available, see above).

 Process Feedback
 ----------------------
 This action makes it possible for a user to send feedback on a Process page.

-The feedback will be sent to the process owner and will be available in the team site where the process is located.
+The feedback will be sent to the process owner and will be available in the team site where the process can be edited.
 Feedback can be accessed on the PUBLISHED tab using the menu option "Feedback".
 Also note that the button must be placed in a Process Context to work.

-(Only the general settings for the button are available, see above).
+(Only general settings for the button are available, see above).

 Quick Search
 ---------------